Kids starting a business may sound crazy and far-fetched, but it is happening all over the place.

 To make a real business out of this, you have to start buying and selling used books.

-If you have a particular passion or are an expert in something that people may want to read about, have you ever considered starting a blog?
+If you have a particular passion or are an expert in something that people may want to read about, blogging about it can be a great way to monetize that knowledge.

 There are so many different types of candles that you will never get bored making them.